BidSmart Estimator version 2.0 is released for FREE…

 - Itemized report – Listing of tasks without or without costs

 - Scope of Work – A task listing only, exportable to Excel, Word, or a PDF file

-- Import the Estimate (and other reports) to JPEG file format for inclusion in SMS messages.
+- Import the Estimate (and other reports) to JPEG file format for inclusion in text messages (MMS).